variousauthors/matching_game/NEXTSTEPS.md

     - maybe the symbols determine what happens when the grey blocks are shattered?
 They can be programmed

+- maybe life gets better after we send a block, but in ways that might be seen as a coincidence?
+  - I was thinking, after sending a particular kind of block, the next few blocks would come in a pattern?
+Maybe use AI to either choose the squares folks need most for the next little while?
+  - maybe the mote hangs out on the screen for a while, before taking off?

 [ ] when coloured blocks break, the explosion should chain out
     from the block that tripped it